thejoshwolfe/yauzl/README.md

 Alternatively, this field may be populated from the Info-ZIP Unicode Path Extra Field (see `extraFields`).

+This field is automatically validated by `validateFileName()` before yauzl emits an "entry" event.
-If `fileName` would contain unsafe characters, such as an absolute path or a relative directory, yauzl emits an error instead of an entry.
+If this field would contain unsafe characters, yauzl emits an error instead of an entry.

+If `decodeStrings` is `false` (see `open()`), this field is the undecoded `Buffer` instead of a decoded `String`.
+Therefore, `generalPurposeBitFlag` and any Info-ZIP Unicode Path Extra Field are ignored.
+Furthermore, no automatic file name validation is performed for this file name.

 #### extraFields